Sunoo/homebridge-camera-ffmpeg/README.md

 ### Optional videoConfig Parameters

-- `maxStreams`: The maximum number of streams that will be allowed concurrently this camera.
+- `maxStreams`: The maximum number of streams that will be allowed at once to this camera.
 (Default: `2`)
 - `maxWidth`: The maximum width used for video streamed to HomeKit.
+If set to 0, the resolution of the source is used.
 If not set, will use any size HomeKit requests.
 - `maxHeight`: The maximum height used for video streamed to HomeKit.
+If set to 0, the resolution of the source is used.
 If not set, will use any size HomeKit requests.
 - `maxFPS`: The maximum frame rate used for video streamed to HomeKit.
+If set to 0, the framerate of the source is used.
 If not set, will use any frame rate HomeKit requests.
-- `minBitrate`: The minimum bitrate used for video streamed to HomeKit, in kbit/s.
-If set, it will override the bitrate requested by HomeKit if that is lower than this value.
 - `maxBitrate`: The maximum bitrate used for video streamed to HomeKit, in kbit/s.
 If not set, will use any bitrate HomeKit requests.
-- `preserveRatio`: Can be set to preserve the aspect ratio based on either `W`idth or `H`eight.
-If not set, aspect ratio is not preserved.
+- `forceMax`: If set, the settings requested by HomeKit will be overridden with any 'maximum' values defined in this config.
+(Default: `false`)
+- `preserveRatio`: Preserves the aspect ratio of the source video.
+(Default: `false`)
-- `vcodec`: Set the codec used for encoding video sent to HomeKit, must be h.264-based.
-If you're running on a Raspberry Pi, you can change to the hardware accelerated video codec with this option.
+- `vcodec`: Set the codec used for encoding video sent to HomeKit, must be H.264-based.
+You can change to a hardware accelerated video codec with this option, if one is available.
 (Default: `libx264`)
 - `audio`: Enables audio streaming from camera.
 (Default: `false`)
 - `packetSize`: If audio or video is choppy try a smaller value, should be set to a multiple of 188.
 (Default: `1316`)
-- `vflip`: Flips the video vertically.
-(Default: `false`)
-- `hflip`: Flips the video horizontally.
-(Default: `false`)
 - `mapvideo`: Selects the stream used for video.
 (Default: `0:0`)
 - `mapaudio`: Selects the stream used for audio.
 (Default: `0:1`)
-- `videoFilter`: Allows a custom video filter to be passed to FFmpeg via `-vf`.
+- `videoFilter`: Allows additional video filter options to be passed to FFmpeg.
+If set to 'none', all video filters are disabled.
-- `additionalCommandline` Additional extra command line options passed to FFmpeg.
+- `additionalCommandline`: Allows additional command line options to be passed to FFmpeg.
 (Default: `-preset ultrafast -tune zerolatency`)
 - `debug`: Includes debugging output from FFmpeg in the Homebridge log.
 (Default: `false`)

 #### More Complicated Example